MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab01_Canvas_App.md

 9. In the app designer, select the **preview your app** button (Play icon) on the command bar. *(You can also preview the app by pressing F5 on your keyboard.)* Take a look around and see how your app looks out-of-the-box.

-10. Close the app preview.
+10. Close the app preview by selecting the **X** in the upper right of the screen.

 Congratulations, you have successfully created a Power App from a Dataverse table.
 The next step in the process is to tailor the app to match your college's